-Arms Warrior DPS Easy Mode — The War Within (11.2.5)
+Arms Warrior DPS Easy Mode — Midnight Pre-Patch (12.0)

 Foreword

-This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.
+This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty, or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

 The Basics of Arms Warrior in The War Within